aaronzr/pv_viewer_solution/README.md

 The notebook in this repo fetches archived (X)GMD and GDet data from the archive appliance and plots a single PV at a time.
 The `matplotlib` widget is interactive, allowing users to zoom, pan, reset axis limits, and save the plot.
 We will use coding agents to help us develop this notebook into a standalone **PyDM / PyQt application** that can be invoked through the LCLSHOME Launchpad.

 ## Environment setup
-One goal of this assignment is to demonstrate the advantage of local agents over cloud execution or copy/pasting code when working in specialized environments.
-This notebook queries the PV archiver, which only accepts requests from certain hosts.
-You may need to *tell* the agent (with either prompts or AGENTS.md) to run commands on the machine itself instead of a sandbox, and you'll need to approve (or auto-approve) the terminal commands it wants to run.
+One goal of this assignment is to demonstrate the advantage of agents that can interact with the local filesystem through the shell.
+The PV archiver only accepts requests from certain hosts such as `lcls-srv01` and `dev-srv09`, so we will need to `ssh` onto `dev-srv09` and run the agents there.

 To standardize the archiver behavior, you should run this notebook on `dev-srv09`.
 ```